gbbiotwesouth/IotEdge_on_RedHat_7.2/README.md

 ## Prepare a Red Hat 7.2 VM in Azure
 ** These steps replace the Prerequisites steps of the [linux quickstart](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux#prerequisites).<br>
 You can use the normal steps in Azure to deploy a Red Hat 7.2 VM [Create a Linux virtual machine with the Azure portal](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal).
 I've used the 'Red Hat Enterprise Linux 7.2 - Pay-As-You-Go Premium' image.
-Once you've deployed the VM, login using ssh and execute the following steps:
+Once you've deployed the VM, log in using ssh and execute the following steps:
 1. Update yum: `sudo yum update`.
 This will take a few minutes.
 2. Install Python pip, to install the IoT Edge runtime: <br>
     a.
 Install the setup tools: <br>